 But if are focused only on the next load of laundry, the next meal to cook, the next diaper needing changing – in other words, just trying to survive this thing called motherhood – we can so quickly lose the vision of the amazing power we have to influence our children for Christ and truly make a difference in the world for generations to come.
 The power of influence that a mother has is a remarkable thing, never to be underestimated.

 Though it may not feel like it at times, our purpose goes far beyond conquering that mountain of laundry or figuring out what, besides macaroni, to serve for dinner.

 Abraham Lincoln once said, “All that I am or ever hope to be, I owe to my angel mother.”
-Abraham Lincoln was referring to his birth mother, Nancy, who had died when he was only nine years old.
+He was referring to his birth mother, Nancy, who had died when he was only nine years old.
 His father remarried soon afterward, and while young Abe came to deeply love and cherish his stepmother, Sarah, his mother Nancy had laid an unshakable foundation for her son who would one day become President of the United States, and lead the country in the abolition of slavery (you can read more about Abe and his mother here).

 The Bible is chock full of stories of mothers from all different backgrounds, economic levels, and social statuses.
 It’s hard to pick a favorite, but I have always enjoyed the New Testament account where we read of the first century Christian, Timothy.
 This young man had two godly women in his life – his grandmother, Lois, and his mother, Eunice.
 We know little about his father, but many scholars believe he was either absent from young Timothy’s life, or present but not a positive influence.